-Signature of Law Enforcement Executive/Agency Executive

-Signature of Government Executive/Financial Official
+Signature of Law Enforcement Executive/Agency Executive Date (For your electronic signature, please type in your name) Signature of Government Executive/Financial Official Date (For your electronic signature, please type in your name)

-Date

 Appendix C. Community policing defined

 Community policing is a philosophy that promotes organizational strategies that support the systematic use of partnerships and problem-solving techniques, to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.